use-llm

 };

-reply type is used:
+In the NoMatch state, the llmRequest reply type is used:

-stores the system prompt and dialog history.
-The system prompt instructs the LLM on when to call a function.myTools
+historyWithPromptstores the system prompt and dialog history.
+The system prompt instructs the LLM on when to call a function.myToolscontains descriptions of the functions the LLM can call.eventNamespecifies the event triggered in the script when the LLM calls a function.

-state handles the toolUsed
+The Tools state handles the toolUsed event:

 -